KrishK1996/Me/README.md

 ---

 ## About
-I am a B.Tech (Artificial Intelligence) student with a strong foundation in Core Java, Python, and applied AI.
+I'm a B.Tech (Artificial Intelligence) student with a strong foundation in Core Java, Python, and applied AI.
 I enjoy building practical ML/DL projects and embedded/IoT systems, and I focus on delivering robust, production-oriented solutions.
 I have led multiple team projects and published work in IoT air-quality monitoring.

 ---